If you are installing a countertop in your studio shed and want to install a backsplash then keep reading and learn how it is done!

 There are two ways to layout wall tiles horizontally:

 Test The Backsplash Tile Layout: In keeping with the old addage "measure twice, and cut once" it is a good idea to lay the tiles on the counter top with the same spacing you plan to have on the wall.
 This gives you an idea of how the finished layout will be.
 And it will help in setting the tile because you pick it up from the pattern on the counter and put it directly in its corresponding spot on the wall, this is especially helpful if you have a pattern or multi colored tile layout.

-The first step in setting wall tile to create the tile backsplash is applying mastic to the wall and then the back side of the tile.
+The first step in setting wall tile on your shed walls to create the tile backsplash is to apply mastic to the wall and then the back side of the tile.